k00ni/owl-reasoner-list/README.md

 ### Reasoner overview

-In file [**reasoner.csv**](./reasoner.csv) is an overview of all OWL reasonerns I found during my research.
+[**reasoner.csv**](./reasoner.csv) contains a list of available OWL reasoners.
-Each entry contains information (if available) about project maintenance status, if software is still usable, code repository links and how you can interact with the software.
+Each entry contains information about project maintenance status, if software is still usable, version, license, code repository links etc.

 ### Software using a third-party reasoner

-File [**system-using-third-party-reasoner.csv**](./system-using-third-party-reasoner.csv) contains a list of software, which uses a third-party reasoner.
+[**systems-using-third-party-reasoner.csv**](./systems-using-third-party-reasoner.csv) contains a list of software, which uses a third-party reasoner.
 It is similar structured as *reasoner.csv*.

 ### Bibliography